ToxPuro/astaroth/config/samples/tubeflow/README.md

 # Purpose of this simulation setup

-This simulation was made to test that mpi, shock viscosity and task scheduling system work together with periodic boundary conditions.
-Here we start as a shocked initial injection of kinetic energy in inversely conical direction.
+Purpose if this simualtion sample was to play with more complicate multiple boundary conditions, with essentially heated fluid flow entering the system from one end into another.

 # What is a successful test

-A succesful test is that `standalone_mpi` runs properly on multiple GPUs without the system crashing due to unnatural resons, and results looks sensible without numerical garbage. **Please note that this is not a physics test, but a test to see that the code is working as expected.**
+OLD A succesful test is that `standalone_mpi` runs properly on multiple GPUs without the system crashing due to unnatural resons, and results looks sensible without numerical garbage. **Please note that this is not a physics test, but a test to see that the code is working as expected.**